-When I first became an avid hiker (hiking daily or at the least 4 times a week) I noticed a dramatic improvement in not only my physical ability but also my mood and energy levels.
-Honestly, it shocked me at how quick I noticed the change.
+When I first became an avid hiker (hiking daily or at least 4 times a week) I noticed a dramatic improvement in not only my physical ability but also my mood and energy levels.
+Honestly, it shocked me at how quickly I noticed the change.
 I didn’t start hiking regularly as a form of exercise (even though I did need to lose about 20 pounds and I was a smoker with high-stress levels).
 In fact, I began hiking regularly simply because we had just moved to a new area that had several miles of hiking trails and I wanted to explore them.

 My first outing, I hiked 1 mile.
 Yes, just one mile; however I felt accomplished, my mood had immediately improved and I left the trail feeling energized.
 This was in the mid-summer Texas heat Y’all!
 I also had zero cravings for a cigarette!
 WHAT?!

 So without further ado, here are some of the health benefits of hiking:

 Mood Improvement & Stress Relief: There is something about being out in the fresh air, away from phones, computers, rude people (haha) that just improves your mood immediately.
 In fact, according to Harvard Medical School, “A number of small studies hint that spending time in green space — nature preserves, woodlands, and even urban parks — may ease people’s stress levels.”
 I can certainly testify to this!
 A simple easy mile at my local trail immediately relieves stress and improves my mood!